tomhopper/Springboard_introduction/DS1_supplement.md

 ## Unit 2: Programming in R

+### Assignment operators

+The R examples that you'll find on the web typically use one of two assignment operators, "`=`" and "`<-`."
+People coming from a math or programming background often prefer `=`, because they're used to it.

+In fact, R supports at least four methods of assignment: the two above, plus `<<-` and `assign()`.
+In addition, the two arrow operators can be flipped around, like `->` and `->>`.

+Each of these assignment operators work a little differently, mostly by dealing differently with environment scoping.
+If you're not clear what the impact of those differences will be on how your code runs, then stick with `<-` until you know what you're doing with the other operators.
+You can't quite trust that `=` behaves the way you intend, but `<-` normally will.

+In addition, it's a good idea to adopt a consistent style to make your code easier to read.
+The _de facto_ standard is to assign with `<-` to a variable name on the left-hand side; stick with it.

+See `?assignOps` and `?assign` for details.

 ### Subsetting and extraction

 [Subsetting and extracting](http://rpubs.com/tomhopper/182940) data using bracket notation and _dplyr_'s functions.
 R’s bracket notation, or bracket operators, is a frequent source of confusion for new users.
 Follow the link for further explanation of how these operators work.